 - Contingency Plan

 - Income earning potential, plans for growth, expansion, industry trends

 - Historical performance

-- Balance sheet, cash-basis income trend, breakeven analysis, and sensitivity analysis
+- Balance sheet (learn how to do this here), cash-basis income trend, breakeven analysis, and sensitivity analysis

 - Asset management